-The FVLCTD assessment was based on a review by the Group of information from a number of sources including previous valuations prepared for the Company.
-At 30 June 2018 a valuation was prepared by an independent expert on behalf of the Group which supported the Group's valuation adopted.
+The FVLCTD assessment was based on information from a number of sources including previous valuations prepared for the Company.
+At 30 June 2018 a valuation was prepared by an independent expert on behalf of the Group which supports the Group's valuation adopted.
+Since the date of the experts report there have been no material changes that would result in a further reduction in the carrying value.